Who Are Limina Immersive?

 Limina Immersive offers unparalleled insight into immersive media content and its audience.

-Founded by Catherine Allen in 2017, we have become a leading voice on the growth of AR and VR, with insights featured in The Sunday Times, BBC Radio 4’s Today Programme, Wired Magazine, The Guardian and more.
+Founded by Catherine Allen in 2017, we have become a leading voice on the growth of AR, VR and the metaverse with insights featured in The Sunday Times, BBC Radio 4’s Today Programme, Bloomberg, Wired Magazine, The Guardian and more.

 We have welcomed tens of thousands of people to immersive media through our VR cinemas and workshops across the UK and internationally, building participants’ immersive literacy and an awareness of opportunities that the growing sector presents.